seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Is true love's merit, and bless me with a sign
 Of thy great pleasure.

-*\[Here music is heard; doves are seen to flutter.
-They fall again upon their faces, then on their knees.]*
+*Here music is heard; doves are seen to flutter.
+They fall again upon their faces, then on their knees.*

 O thou that from eleven to ninety reign'st
 In mortal bosoms, whose chase is this world,
 And we in herds thy game, I give thee thanks
 For this fair token, which being laid unto
 Mine innocent true heart, arms in assurance
-My body to this business.--Let us rise
+My body to this business. - Let us rise
 And bow before the goddess.
 Time comes on.

-They bow.
-Exeunt.
+*They bow.*

+*Exeunt.*

-Still music of records.
-Enter Emilia in white, her hair about her shoulders, and wearing a wheaten wreath; one in white holding up her train, her hair stuck with flowers; one before her carrying a silver hind, in which is convey'd incense and sweet odors, which being set upon the altar of Diana, her maids standing aloof, she sets fire to it; then they curtsy and kneel.
+*Still music of records.
+Enter Emilia in white, her hair about her shoulders, and wearing a wheaten wreath; one in white holding up her train, her hair stuck with flowers; one before her carrying a silver hind, in which is convey'd incense and sweet odors, which being set upon the altar of Diana, her maids standing aloof, she sets fire to it; then they curtsy and kneel.*

 **Emilia**
 O sacred, shadowy, cold, and constant queen,